 The look of your page can make or break the purpose of what it is you’re trying to deliver.
-FAQ formats depend on whether you want to take the traditional question and answe approach, or perhaps you want to take the more modern development of FAQs guides, which are particularly used for video games.
-This is more commonly know as a game “walkthrough”.
+FAQ section formats depend on whether you want to take the traditional question and answer approach, or perhaps you want to take the more modern development of FAQ section guides, which are particularly used for video games.
+This is more commonly known as a game “walkthrough”.
 If your needs fit this, you would need multi-pages as opposed to a single FAQ page.

-Tip #4: Answer questions as clear and concise as possible.
-But if you need something more in depth, consider creating a knowledge base instead.
-This allows for a more extensive resource that may not be covered in your FAQ page.
+FAQs are more functional if they are brief, yet direct.
+When posting answers on your FAQ page be sure to provide appropriate answers which can be easily understood by anyone.
+But if you need something more in-depth, consider creating a knowledge base instead.
+This allows for a more extensive resource that may not be covered on your FAQ page.

 As you go keep growing your business, you might find that new concerns may arise that need to be addressed.
 Every product you add will come with its own sets of features that your customers might have inquiries to.
 Add new questions and answers based on new information or developments.

 Tip #6: Link, Link, and Link